Reema (Hollow Panel) Type PRC Houses

 Many of these properties have since been refurbished and over-clad with a proprietary insulation and render system.

-Reema properties are reportedly very difficult and expensive to heat efficiently, therefore external wall insulation is considered to be an appropriate improvement toward making these properties warmer and more efficient.
+Reema properties are reportedly difficult and expensive to heat efficiently, therefore external wall insulation is considered to be a worthwhile improvement toward making these properties warmer and more efficient.

-Only a full structural survey can confirm the construction and condition of your home and it will also identify your homes system of construction and identify if it is a Defective Reema Hollow panel system or a non-defective Reema Conclad or Contrad.
+Only a full structural survey can confirm the construction type and condition of your home.
+A survey should also identify if you property is a defective Reema Hollow Panel house or a non-defective Reema Conclad or Contrad.

 If your home is identified as a Defective property that has not been repaired under an approved repair scheme, you are unlikely to obtain a mortgage but you could still purchase the property if you are a cash buyer.